Skyscanner/backpack-ios/Backpack/Card/README.md

 If using a `Button` or `Link` configuration, ensure that the accessibilityLabel used describes the whole content of the card and the same action.

 Do not use `Button` or `Link` configurations if the card has multiple actions or if the copy is long.

+`BPKCardWrapper` contains the Backpack Card Wrapper component.
+It can have 2 subviews and will add the appropriate constraints automatically when `init(header:card:backgroundColor:)` is called.
+It's axis is vertical.

 ### Objective-C